-Power Green.
-The Power LED lights up when the Router is powered on.
-If the LED is flashing, the Router is booting up or running a system self-test.
+Green.
+The WLAN LED lights up whenever there is a successful wireless connection.
+If the LED is flashing, the Router is actively sending or receiving data over the wireless network.

 Ethernet 1-4 Green.
 The Ethernet LED serves two purposes.
 If the LED is solidly lit, the Router is connected to a device through the corresponding port (Ethernet 1, 2, 3, or 4).
 If the LED is flashing, the Router is sending or receiving data over that port.